tiprankstipranks

 Insufficient organizational agility across our strategy, structure, processes, people and technology may impact our company's success.

 Our business is evolving at a rapid pace.
 Our organizational agility underpins our ability to mitigate many other risks, minimize impacts from adverse events, and capitalize upon opportunities when presented.
-The sheer size of our company - with over 106,000 employees across more than 80 countries - makes change-management and responsiveness challenging.
-Any global change is a complex undertaking as we are required to comply with the numerous and often contradictory local regulatory environments while achieving the objective of the change.
-External factors such as sustainability, hybrid working and technology disruption may change our industry and business in ways that we have not yet anticipated.
-Insufficient proactive and reactive organizational agility to industry trends may negatively impact our operational results and cause loss of market share and negatively impact the differentiated services we provide as compared to our competitors.
-Lack of responsiveness in a timely fashion could result in negative financial impact and reputational damage.
+The sheer size and footprint of our company - with over 113,000 employees across more than 80 countries - makes change-management and responsiveness challenging.
+Any global change is a complex undertaking.
+Insufficient proactive and reactive organizational agility and responsiveness to industry trends and other external factors may negatively impact our results, reputation, and the differentiated services we provide as compared to our competitors.

 Corporate Activity and Growth - Risk 2